1995parham/dotfiles/breaking-sanctions.md

 }
 ```

+Then after starting v2ray service `sudo systemctl start v2ray`, you are good to go

+## HTTP/Socks Proxy

-Then after starting v2ray service `sudo systemctl start v2ray`, you can use the following commands in your shell to enable/disable http(s) proxy.
+you can use the following commands in your shell to enable/disable http(s) proxy.

 ```sh
 proxy_start   # enable http(s) proxy